nancyshaji/PubMedFullText/README.md

 Provides link of full text article upon giving pubmed's PMID

 ## Requirements
 Install requests and BeautifulSoup to run this easy program.
-One can use 'pip3 install requests' and 'pip3 install beautifulsoup'on linux(ubuntu).Simple program is written using python3 using the web scraping module, Beautifulsoup.
+One can use ' pip3 install requests ' and ' pip3 install beautifulsoup ' on linux(ubuntu).Simple program is written using python3 using the web scraping module, Beautifulsoup.

 ## How to run
 1. Install the requirements